aleksip/shila-drupal-theme/README.md

 An [atomic design](http://bradfrost.com/blog/post/atomic-web-design/) and [Pattern Lab](http://patternlab.io/) friendly starting point for new Drupal 8 themes.
 Can be used stand-alone with Pattern Lab.
 Can be used as a Pattern Lab StarterKit as well.

+Please note that theme-specific CSS files are not committed in the repository.
+They can be generated after installing development dependencies.

 ## Installing development dependencies